 They are closed on Saturdays and Sundays.

-They serve wine by the glass on the sun terrace (or indoors) Mon-Fri 10am-5:00pm.
+Wine by the glass is available on the sun terrace (or indoors) Mon-Fri 10am – 5:00pm.
 They are now offering table service only.
 Please visit their website to make a booking https://www.camelvalley.com/visit-us

 Guided tours have already started for 2023-please visit the website to check availability and make a booking https://www.camelvalley.com/tours

 The Vineyard is also accessible via The Camel Trail, approximately 3 miles by cycle or walking from Wadebridge.

 Please pre book for Tours & Wine by the glass.

 ASSISTANCE DOGS ONLY